Benja347/rls-api-documentation/source/includes/_players.md

 Field | Information
 --------- | ---------
-rankedSeasons>tier | Tier name can be found in the [tier data call](#tiers). rankedSeasons>division | Division is this number + 1.
+rankedSeasons>tier | Tier name can be found in the [tier data call](#tiers). rankedSeasons>division | Division is 0 when tier is also 0 (Unranked).

 **The following fields can be null:**